fahmyabada/Google-Maps-Flutter/README.md

 # google_maps_flutter_example

-In this topic I explain Adding Map To the App ,Adding Custom Marker To the map ,Customizing the markers ,Map Customization (Light/Dark mode) ,Drawing routes ,Live Location
+In this topic I explain Adding Map To the App ,Adding Custom Marker To the map ,Customizing the markers ,Map Customization (Light/Dark mode) ,Drawing routes ,Live Location.

-A new Flutter application to demonstrate how to implement flutter google maps in a flutter application and perform advanced tasks on it.

 ## In this app i used:
 ( clean architecture - bloc state management - dependency injection - dio )